Design comparison

 to fit it, this can be fixed with more media queries, but the way i will approach this design is to not add a general margin or padding to the header, or absolute position to the image , then just give the header a{display: flex; justify-content: space-between}

-then apply a max-width to the image. for the content (i.e class of heading card) I would apply it a margin-left, and some margin and padding to the nav, imo making sure that my body has a width and max with of 100%. nice work, keep it coding.1@dorian-edwardsPosted about 2 years ago@iamenochlee Yeah flexbox was my first approach but the image provided doesn't look like the design, it has to be offset from the screen to achieve that effect.
+then apply a max-width to the image. for the content (i.e class of heading card) I would apply it a margin-left, and some margin and padding to the nav, imo making sure that my body has a width and max with of 100%. nice work, keep it coding.1@dorian-edwardsPosted over 2 years ago@iamenochlee Yeah flexbox was my first approach but the image provided doesn't look like the design, it has to be offset from the screen to achieve that effect.
 I readjusted some positioning and just disabled horizontal setting my main tag to

 overflow-x: hidden;